yatishg17/test-php-app/README.md

   PHP files are executed.
 - `app/db/index.php` - Tests connection to a MySQL compatible database.
 - `app/rw/index.php` - Writes to and then reads from `app/data/rw.txt`.
-  The `app/data` path will need to be mounted to created by the host system.
+  The `app/data` path will need to be created or mounted by the host system.

 ## Source Code